NeilMacMullen/Textrude/README.md

 ### vNext (source only)
 - Add some [syntactic sugar](doc/syntaxExtensions.md)
 - Provide [create_library](doc/userLibrary.md) method for improved library creation
+- LoopLimit now removed and cancellation for long-running in-flight renders is supported

 ### v1.4.0 (source/binary)
 - The Monaco text editor is now used for all edit panes including the template editor, definitions and include paths.